 - Library Exhibits at Dumbarton Oaks: Take a look at our online exhibits, some built in Omeka, others in Plone.
 I developed the content type for rare books in Plone, our institutional Content Management System.
 I’ve designed and implemented templates for online exhibits, and streamlined the workflow for developing physical and online exhibits.

-- History of Library Preservation at Harvard: In 2009 and 2010 I conducted research for the Weissman Preservation Center on the history of library preservation at Harvard, a project which covered the earliest days of the university to some of the most recent developments in collections care.
+- History of Library Preservation at Harvard: In 2009 and 2010 I conducted research for the Weissman Preservation Center on the history of library preservation at Harvard, a project which covered the earliest days of the university to some of the most recent developments in collections care, including audiovisual preservation and offsite storage.

 - Daisie Miller Helyar Digital Scrapbook: In fall 2009 I was a member of Candy Schwartz’s Digital Libraries class, a project-based class that involved hands-on creation of digital images, metadata, and a website.
 The source of our content was a scrapbook kept by a Simmons student, Daisie Miller Helyar, in the early 20th century.
 I was a member of the Digital Preservation Committee and I chaired the Content Committee.
 I frequently liaised with the Database, Web, and Marketing Committees regarding organization and presentation of information.
-I conducted original research on Daisie’s life and I also created many of the website’s lesson plans for teachers.
+I conducted original research on Daisie’s life and I also created the website’s lesson plans for teachers, which adhere to the MA curriculum frameworks.
 Our website is available from http://gslis.simmons.edu/daisie.

 - “Variety is the very principle,” Thomas Gambier Parry’s Decorative Arts: In 2006-2007, while working for the Research Forum of the Courtauld Institute of Art, I processed the archival records of Thomas Gambier Parry, a Victorian collector and artist.